-In the early days of the Drug-Eluting Stent market, we were turned to by many start-up enterprises to design their IDE DES clinical trials, as a clear pathway for these emerging devices was lacking at the time.
+In the early days of the Drug-Eluting Stent market, many start-up enterprises turned to Baim to design their IDE DES clinical trials, as a clear pathway for these emerging devices was lacking at the time.

 As an academic research organization (ARO), we are probably best known for our work in the stent space, which began in the late 1990s.
 Today, we maintain this focus on stent and trial design in general, by employing novel approaches that consider safety and efficacy as well as real-world applicability.